There are over 90 different tick species in the U.S., with Deer ticks and American dog ticks being the most common carriers of diseases.

-There are over 850 types of ticks worldwide.1 These tiny yet significant arachnids are found in most parts of the world, from dense forests to arid deserts.
-Each tick species has adapted to its environment, playing a role in the ecosystems they inhabit.
-In the United States alone, approximately 90 types of ticks have been identified, with the Deer tick and American dog tick being the most common.1
+There are over 850 types of ticks worldwide.
+1 These tiny yet significant arachnids are found in most parts of the world, from dense forests to arid deserts.
+Each tick species has adapted to its environment, playing a role in its local ecosystem.
+In the United States alone, approximately 90 different ticks have been identified, with the Deer tick and American dog tick being the most common.1 Learn about each tick species and when it’s time for professional tick control.

 Identifying the common types of tick